 A forest is a complex web of relationships between plants, animals, fungi and other organisms.
-When intact and healthy they purify our air and water, provide important economic products, and provide space for recreational activities.
+When intact and healthy, they purify our air and water, provide important economic products, and provide space for recreational activities.
 Therefore, as the County continues to urbanize, it is important to recognize not just the loss of forest resources but the effects of fragmentation.
 Fragmentation of existing forest; i.e., the decreasing size of forest lots and their isolation from larger tracts of forest land, make it difficult to maintain healthy forest populations.
 Isolated islands of forest cover have higher mortality rates, fewer environmental benefits, and little economic value.
 Increasing tree canopy in more densely developed areas helps to mitigate pollution from stormwater runoff, improve air quality, reduce the urban heat island effect, and reduce thermal pollution to streams and rivers.
-Additional research into fragmentation of forested areas should be completed and strategies adapted into existing forest conservation best management practices.
+Additional research into fragmentation of forest conservation best management practices.